High School Concurrent Program (HSCP)

 It is recommended that students register in courses bearing the 100-299 course designations, and students are expected to meet established prerequisites for courses (if applicable).

-After obtaining appropriate signatures, take the form to the College of eLearning & Extended Education to pay fees.
+After obtaining appropriate signatures, take the form to the College of Extended Education & Global Engagement to pay fees.
 Make sure the following is complete before submitting the registration form:

 - A current and legible email address